TaXi0k/WICS/README.md

 ![WICS](./assets/RepoHeader.png)
+<sub>/'wɪks/</sub>

-**What Is Client Sided** (WICS /'wɪks/ for short) is a little script that checks which files in a specified directory are client-sided Minecraft mods - super handy for figuring out which mods shouldn't be put on a server ♡
+**What Is Client Sided** is a little script that checks which files in a specified directory are client-sided Minecraft mods - super handy for figuring out which mods shouldn't be put on a server ♡
 <br>

 <br><br>